 Introduction: Bandsaw Blade Storage - Easy, Inexpensive & Convenient

-During the over forty years I've been making sawdust, storing the blades used on the tools from which it is made has always been a challenge.
+During the over fifty years I've been making sawdust, storing the blades used on the tools used to create projects has always been a challenge.
 Both for me and many other woodworkers.

 One reason storing blades is so troublesome is, we end up using every square foot of shop walls and floors for storage of tools, patterns, jigs and other things related to the hobby or profession.
 As such, there isn't always a lot of wall space available.

 Add to the issue of space the fact many of the methods of storage are heavy, bulky and consume a lot of material.